leanprover-community/ProofWidgets4/README.md

-# WidgetKit
+# ProofWidgets

-WidgetKit is a library of user interface components for [Lean 4](https://leanprover.github.io/).
+ProofWidgets is a library of user interface components for [Lean 4](https://leanprover.github.io/).
 It supports building:
 - symbolic visualizations of mathematical objects and data structures
 - data visualizations